nvb-uy/Prominent/PACK_CHANGELOG.md

 - Removed HTP Deep Aether (Redundant, no use)
 - Removed HTP Aether Redux (Redundant, no use)
 - Removed Repurposed Structures Datapacks (Removed main mod)

+## Credits <3
+All the people that helped me work on this update, without them this would've taken wayyy longer.
+Thank you so much guys <3

+### Artists
+- Mim1q, for doing most of the new textures and models from the custom content, including on Death Knights and Eldritch End.
+- Sideralis Music, for doing music and sound design.
+- Aim_boot, for working tirelessly to support most mods from the modpack for his Ashen resourcepack.

+### Development
+- Sweeney, for developing various passives and the Bard class for the Talent Tree.
+- Joespeph, for co-authoring Eldritch End and developing it.
+- Roost_er, for developing an addon with future custom content for Hasturian Era.
+- Mim1q, for aiding in some development of Eldritch End.
+- Ascens, for providing quest changes and some new questlines!

+### Testers
+- Lady Fool
+- Almdudlerking
+- ChaoticJen
+- Sideralis Music
+- HiddenTides
+- Sweeeney
+- Roost_er
+- Blaze_Warfare
+- And the rest of Hastur Cultists <3 that tested both in the test server and privately.

+### The Hall of Fame
+- ChaoticJen, for testing profoundly and reporting countless bugs, giving feedback, and more.
+With a playtime of over 500 hours in the test server!
+- Lady Fool (d9ze), being the first to hit Level 65, and even doing so *3 times*.
+With a playtime of over 900 hours in the test server!
+- AlmdudlerKing, for testing and reporting a lot of bugs, giving feedback, and more.
+With a playtime of over 160 hours in the test server!